AktasC/Marlin/README.md

 While they can't prevent the use of this code in products (3D printers, CNC, etc.) that are closed source or crippled by a patent, we would prefer that you choose another firmware or, better yet, make your own.

-*Personally I don't care what you do with this firmware, nobody's responsible for your actions except you.*
+*Personally I don't care what you do with this firmware, nobody's responsible for your actions but yourself.*